 This is an important step for owners of an online shop.
 It’s easy to get stuck in managing a business, but it always comes out.
 Maybe you had an idea for a product, and things started rolling or you never had a chance to think about a commercial goal, did you?

-- Do you want to meet certain sales and profit goals?
+- You need to meet certain sales and profit goals?

-- You want to face investors and partners?
+- Do you want to face investors and partners?

 - Do you want to position the site so that it is ready to be sold?